Portuguese Empire: Iberian Union, Protestant rivalry, and colonial stasis (1580–1663)

 In 1592, during the war with Spain, an English fleet captured a large Portuguese carrack off the Azores, the Madre de Deus, which was loaded with 900 tons of merchandise from India and China estimated at half a million pounds (nearly half the size of English Treasury at the time).
-This foretaste of the riches of the East galvanized English interest in the region.
+This foretaste of the riches of the East galvanised English interest in the region.
 That same year, Cornelis de Houtman was sent by Dutch merchants to Lisbon, to gather as much information as he could about the Spice Islands.

-The Dutch eventually realized the importance of Goa in breaking up the Portuguese empire in Asia.
+The Dutch eventually came to acknowledge the importance of Goa in breaking up the Portuguese empire in Asia.
 In 1583, merchant and explorer Jan Huyghen van Linschoten (1563 – 8 February 1611), formerly the Dutch secretary of the Archbishop of Goa, had acquired information while serving in that position that contained the location of secret Portuguese trade routes throughout Asia, including those to the East Indies and Japan.
 It was published in 1595 and then greatly expanded the next year as his Itinerario.
 Dutch and English interests used this new information, leading to their commercial expansion, including the foundation of the English East India Company in 1600, and the Dutch East India Company in 1602.
 These developments allowed the entry of chartered companies into the East Indies.

 The Dutch took their fight overseas, attacking Spanish and Portuguese colonies and beginning the Dutch–Portuguese War, which would last for over sixty years (1602–1663).
 Other European nations, such as Protestant England, assisted the Dutch Empire in the war.
-The Dutch attained victories in Asia and Africa with assistance of various indigenous allies, eventually wrenching control of Malacca, Ceylon, and São Jorge da Mina.
+The Dutch attained victories in Asia and Africa with assistance of various indigenous allies, eventually wrenching control of Malacca (1641), Portuguese Gold Coast (1642; Elmina Castle seized by the Dutch already in 1637), Ceylon (1658), and Kochi (1663).
 The Dutch also had regional control of the lucrative sugar-producing region of northeast Brazil as well as Luanda, but the Portuguese regained these territories after considerable struggle.

-Meanwhile, in the Persian Gulf region, the Portuguese also lost control of Ormuz by a joint alliance of the Safavids and the English in 1622, and Oman under the Al-Ya'arubs would capture Muscat in 1650.
-They would continue to use Muscat as a base for repetitive incursions within the Indian Ocean, including capturing Fort Jesus in 1698.
+Meanwhile, in the Persian Gulf region, the Portuguese also lost control of Bahrain in 1602, Ormuz was captured by a joint alliance of the Safavids and the English in 1622, and Muscat was captured by Oman under the Al-Ya'arubs in 1650.
+The 1625 Battle off Hormuz, one of the most important of the Portuguese–Safavid wars, would result in a draw.
+They would continue to use Muscat as a base for repetitive incursions within the Indian Ocean, including capturing Fort Jesus in 1698, which resulted in a loss of Zanzibar in 1698.
 In Ethiopia and Japan in the 1630s, the ousting of missionaries by local leaders severed influence in the respective regions.